Ask Apply EBP

 Be kind to yourself…be a novice and allow yourself time to learn and be the best school-based therapist that you can be!

 Now, go for it!
 Answer the questions above, and if you have other suggestions, add them to the comment below.
-Check out these courses that you may find helpful in preparting you for school-based practice:
+Check out these courses that you may find helpful in preparing you for school-based practice:

 Or these on-demand webinars